aepsil0n/young-accreting-planets-talk/slides.md

 - Stabilize it (initial conditions too far from equilibrium)
 - Move to 3D
 - Add the planet
-- Apply to real systems
+- Apply to real systems (in collab. with Kiel)

 ### Further aspects to study